selectiveintellect/vic/install.md

     $ ./bin/vic ./share/examples/helloworld.vic -o ./share/examples/helloworld.asm

-This will generate the PIC assembly for the VIC file.
+This will generate the PIC&reg; assembly for the VIC file.

 ##Placing `vic` in your `$PATH` for Makefiles